Window treatment ideas – 30 ways with curtains, blinds and shutters for every room

 19. Layer with a valance to create a statement

-In a period property, we can use the character of the original features and inspiration of the past to recreate window dressings how they used to be.
+Often used for living room drape ideas, in a period property, we can use the character of the original features and inspiration of the past to recreate window dressings how they used to be.
 In this instance, the valance complements the rest of the scheme and frames the beautiful window seat area perfectly – ideal if you are researching country curtain ideas.

 Carlos Garcia, interior decorator at Carlos Garcia Interiors shares what he did: